 Learn more about the intentional details and library amenities from the project’s architects and designers →

-The points of entry on the east and west sides of the building will artfully rise to allow visitors to enjoy a glimpse of the building’s interior.
+The points of entry on the east and west sides of the building artfully rise to allow visitors to enjoy a glimpse of the building’s interior.
 This design concept is a stunning yet subtle visual reference to the lifted edge of a book’s pages.

 The building design establishes a system of modular elements that come together in an iconic form exemplifying the care of a community driven project.